irskep/irskep.github.com/content/pages/pyglettutorial.md

         elif self.y > max_y:
             self.y = min_y

 As you can see, it simply checks to see if objects are no longer visible on the screen, and if so, it moves them to the other side of the screen.
-To make every PhysicalObject use this behavior, add a call to self.check_bounds() at the end of update().
+To make every PhysicalObject use this behavior, add a call to `self.check_bounds()` at the end of `update()`.

-To make the asteroids use our new motion code, just import the physicalobject module and change the "new_asteroid = ..." line to create a new PhysicalObject instead of a Sprite.
+To make the asteroids use our new motion code, just import the `physicalobject` module and change the `new_asteroid = ...` line to create a new `PhysicalObject` instead of a `Sprite`.
 You'll also want to give them a random initial velocity.
-Here is the new, improved load.asteroids() function:
+Here is the new, improved `load.asteroids()` function:

     :::python
     def asteroids(num_asteroids, player_position, batch=None):